About Craig Gibson

 He is a member of the Cape Cod Bird Club and a contributing photographer for Falmouth’s 300 Committee Land Trust, Salt Pond Areas Bird Sanctuaries, Oyster Pond Environmental Trust, as well as the Buzzards Bay Coalition, Trustees of the Reservations, and The MassAudubon Society.
 Craig has also been very involved with the Quissett Harbor Preservation Trust, serving as a director and past president.
 His photos appear weekly in the The Falmouth Enterprise newspaper and in other print and online publications for local conservation and environmental groups.

 Craig is a dedicated participant in the annual Christmas Bird Count, sponsored by the National Audubon Society.
-He has been on teams for both Buzzards Bay and North Andover.
+He has been on teams for both Buzzards Bay, North Andover and in Florida.
 He has also been actively involved in sensitive breeding bird census projects, including on Nomans Land Island in Dukes County, Massachusetts.
 Nomans Land Island National Wildlife Refuge is one of eight national wildlife refuges that comprise the Eastern Massachusetts National Wildlife Refuge Complex.
 Due to the potential safety risks associated with unexploded ordnance and the value of this island as a relatively natural island habitat, the refuge has restricted access and is closed to all public uses.
 Portions of the island have been managed for bird conservation.
 Craig’s contributions have helped to document a wide array of species, from seabirds to reptiles.
 He has also taken part in annual breeding bird surveys on Kettle Island, located in Essex County, contributing to the understanding and preservation of colonial waterbird nesting sites, making a significant impact on bird conservation efforts.

 In 2012, The 300 Committee Land Trust, based in Falmouth, published a new book, “A Year of Falmouth Birds,” featuring a collection of Craig’s published photos.
 The book captures the diverse bird species that inhabit the Falmouth area throughout the year.
 His photos showcase birds in flight, nesting, and foraging.
 His work is driven by a passion for action and flight photography and with a deep understanding of bird behavior.
 These images had been featured in the Falmouth Enterprise and now compiled into a book.
 Profits from the book sales continue to support the 300 Committee’s conservation efforts.
 The book project emphasized community collaboration and aims to inspire bird enthusiasts and nature lovers.